-- 2. The nominee may not have received the award previously. - C. Nomination Requirements: - 1.
-The nominator must be a current member of the Anthropology Section of the AAFS. - 2.
-Nominator may not be a current member of the Stewart Award Selection Committee or a current Anthropology Section officer. - 3.
-Nominations consist of a brief narrative (~500 words) that highlights the nominee's outstanding lifetime contributions to forensic anthropology. - 4.
-"Lifetime contributions" are broadly defined.
-They may include relevant research, grants, publications, casework, and service to the Anthropology Section and AAFS, the discipline, colleagues, and their communities, as well as other meritorious accomplishments. - 5.
+- 2. The nominee shall be in the "late career" stage or retired, rather than early or mid-career stages. - 3.
+The nominee may not have received the award previously. - C. Nomination Requirements: - 1.
+At least one nominator must be a current member of the Anthropology Section of the AAFS. - 2.
+Nominator(s) may be a current member of the Stewart Award Selection Committee or a current Anthropology Section officer.
+If someone who is serving on the Award Committee wishes to nominate an individual for this award, they must recuse themselves from the discussion, and a substitute member to the committee must be appointed by Section Chair. - 3.
+Nominations consist of either (1) letters from multiple individuals all supporting the same nominee and detailing the nominee's outstanding lifetime contributions to forensic anthropology, or (2) a brief narrative (~500 words) that highlights the nominee's outstanding lifetime contributions to forensic anthropology and is signed by multiple individuals who support the nomination. - 4.
+"Lifetime contributions" are broadly defined, but we seek nominees who have made lifetime contributions to multiple areas for forensic anthropology, which may include relevant research, publications, forensic practice (e.g., both casework and expert testimony), teaching and mentorship, and service to organizations, colleagues, and their communities, as well as other meritorious accomplishments. - 5.
 Nominations should include a recent copy of the nominee's curriculum vitae. - D. Results and Award: - 1.
 The results of the Committee's deliberations and selection will be announced in the Anthropology Section Business Meeting. - 2.
 The following year, the recipient receives a crystal award at the annual Anthropology Section Business Meeting. - II.
 The Anthropology Section's Student Research Award honors J. Lawrence Angel, (March 21, 1915-November 3, 1986) an anatomy professor and later Curator of Physical Anthropology at the Smithsonian Institution's National Museum of Natural History from 1962 until his death in 1986.
 During that time, Dr. Angel consulted for the FBI and numerous other law enforcement agencies on forensic cases involving more than 500 people, in addition to his innovative bioarchaeological research in Greece, Turkey, and Cyprus.
 The first J. Lawrence Angel Forensic Anthropology Student Paper Award was bestowed in 1988 for a paper presented at the 1987 AAFS conference.
 The J. Lawrence Angel Forensic Anthropology Student Paper Award is awarded each year to the Anthropology Section student or students who present the best paper at the annual conference.
 The award consists of an official certificate and a monetary prize set by the section chair and is presented to the lead author.
 Selection is made by a committee whose chair is appointed by the Anthropology Section Chair.
-The committee consists of a minimum of two (2) Anthropology Section members (at any level) in addition to the Award Committee Chair. - A. Eligibility: - 1.
+The committee consists of a minimum of two (2) Anthropology Section members (at any level) in addition to the Award Committee Chair.

+- A. Eligibility: - 1.
 Only students who are matriculated in an anthropology program at the time of the paper submission are eligible for the competition.
 In case of multiple authors, all authors must satisfy this requirement. - 2.
 Students (including all co-authors of a paper) must hold membership in the Anthropology Section of the AAFS at the time the scientific presentation is given.
 Qualifying students may be at any level of membership and may be asked to provide proof of student status if their status is unclear.
 Student status typically would be verified by a letter from their academic advisor to the award committee.
 Students who do not hold membership at the time of abstract submission must submit an application for membership concurrently with their abstract submission.